-C. You Might Also Want to Compress QuickTime Video by Editing
+C. Compress QuickTime Video by Removing Unwanted Frames

-After importing the original QuickTime video to VideoProc, hit the favored video codec.
-Afterwards, you can hit Cut or Crop to remove the redundant clips or frames to compress QuickTime video.
+After importing the original QuickTime video to VideoProc Converter, hit the favored video codec.
+Afterward, you can hit Cut or Crop to remove the redundant clips or frames to compress QuickTime video.
 Next, hit Run.

 How to Compress QuickTime Video Online

 PS2PDF is a great piece of browser-based application that lets you compress QuickTime video online without downloading additional software to the computer or mastering any difficult terminologies.

 Step 1.
 Open up this online QuickTime video compressor on your browser.